florenceasitwas/site/_sources/paatz-smn.md

 Underground room beneath the Rucellai Chapel: accessible from the Cappella della Pura, cf. p.704 and note 136.

-Eastern transverse arm, continuation.
+#### *Eastern transverse arm, continuation.*
 East wall.
 Crib, 1st half of the 19th century (210).
 Fragment of the wall tomb of Fra Corrado della Penna dei Gualfreducci di Pistoia, Bishop of Fiesole (+1312 or 1313): Relief panel with the recumbent bishop and two Dominicans; successor to Arnolfo di Cambio, c.
 1312/13 (211).

-First right nave choir.
+##### *First right nave choir.*
 Originally under the patronage of the Brotherhood of the Laudesi di S. Maria Vergine, founded by St. Peter Martyr in 1243.
-Acquired in 1335 by the heirs of Messer Riccardo di Riccio Bardi,

-called Califfo, and consecrated to St. Gregory (212).
-Over two hundred years later, a cult of St.
-Dominic was established here.
+Acquired in 1335 by the heirs of Messer Riccardo di Riccio Bardi, called Califfo, and consecrated to St. Gregory (212).
+Over two hundred years later, a cult of St. Dominic was established here.
 At the beginning of the 20th century, the chapel became a sacramental chapel, and a little later it was consecrated to Our Lady of the Rosary.

 Wrought iron grille, mid-18th century (213).
 Stone relief in the right pillar of the entrance arcade, St. Gregory with a donor, dated 1335.

-Vault frescoes, Assumption of St. Dominic, by Pier Dandini, mid-18th century (214); stucco work from the same period.
+Vault frescoes, *Assumption of St. Dominic*, by Pier Dandini, mid-18th century (214); stucco work from the same period.

 Wall frescoes.
 Older layer preserved in faded traces: Madonna enthroned in the right arched field, opposite St. Bishop(?) enthroned between two angels; further down on the walls here and there Byzantine ornaments; from the circle of Cimabue, late 13th century; uncovered in 1906 (215).
-Younger layer, scenes from the legend of St. Gregory; on the two main walls: the Sick Church Father Dictates Dialogues; St. Gregory, fleeing to Rome, is Appointed Bishop; St.
+Younger layer, scenes from the legend of St. Gregory; on the two main walls: the *Sick Church Father Dictates Dialogues*; *St. Gregory*, *fleeing to Rome*, *is Appointed Bishop*; *St.
-Gregory Surprised in Prayer on the Hill of Scauro; St. Gregory Preaches in Rome against the Donatists and Arians; further remains on the window wall.
+Gregory Surprised in Prayer on the Hill of Scauro*; *St. Gregory Preaches in Rome against the Donatists and Arians*; further remains on the window wall.
 Medallions with bust portraits of prophets and saints all around the frame; youthful work by Giovanni dal Ponte (?), around 1400 (?).
 Uncovered in 1906 (216).